Knut Eriksson: Youth and ascension

-Canute was born no later than the 1140s, thus before his father had yet gained power over parts of Sweden.
-As a young man he was betrothed to a lady, sister of another Canute.
+Knut was born no later than the 1140s, thus before his father had yet gained power over parts of Sweden.
+As a young man he was betrothed to a lady, sister of another Knut.
 Her name is not revealed, but her equal could supposedly not be found in the land.
-When Eric IX was killed in Uppsala in 1160, Canute was defeated and forced to flee, while his fiancée hid in a monastery for reasons of safety.
+When Erik the Saint was killed in Uppsala in 1160, Knut was defeated and forced to flee, while his fiancée hid in a monastery for reasons of safety.
 According to late medieval sources he lived in exile in Norway for three years, a piece of information that is highly unreliable.
 He later returned to reclaim the throne.
-The killer of his father, Magnus Henriksson, was slain in 1161 by another pretender, Charles VII, who took the throne and resided in Näs Castle at the southern point of Visingsö, an island in Lake Vättern.
-Canute came over and slew Charles on 12 April 1167.
-The sources do not allow us to tell if it was a regicide or if Charles was killed in battle.
-The deed did not immediately secure the throne for Canute, who started fighting for power against Sverker the Elder's sons or grandsons Kol and Burislev.
+The killer of his father, Magnus Henriksen, was slain in 1161 by another pretender, Karl Sverkersson, who took the throne and resided in Näs Castle at the southern point of Visingsö, an island in Lake Vättern.
+Knut came over and slew Karl on 12 April 1167.
+The sources do not allow us to tell if it was a regicide or if Karl was killed in battle.
+The deed did not immediately secure the throne for Knut, who started fighting for power against Sverker the Elder's sons or grandsons Kol and Burislev.
 As the chronicle states, "he fought many battles against Sweden and had the victory in them all, and had great effort before he gained Sweden with peace."
 According to later sources Kol fell in fighting at Bjälbo in 1169, while Burislev underwent the same fate in about 1172–73.
-Only from this time could Canute call himself king of the whole country.
-According to the short chronicle included in the Law of Västergötland, he ruled as a good king for 23 years after his victories.
+Only from this time could Knut call himself king of the whole country.
+According to the short chronicle included in the Västgöta Law, he ruled as a good king for 23 years after his victories.

 Rule

-After 1174, Canute was ably supported in his rule by the jarl (earl) Birger Brosa who died in 1202.
-In many ways, the long reign of Canute brought Sweden closer to a Catholic-European state model.
+After 1174, Knut was ably supported in his rule by the jarl (earl) Birger Brosa who died in 1202.
+In many ways, the long reign of Knut brought Sweden closer to a Catholic-European state model.
 The power of the king was consolidated, concomitantly with an emerging central bureaucracy where the written word was increasingly important.
 The issuing of royal written documents began at this time; nine such are preserved, mostly dealing with the affairs of the monastery of Viby at Sigtuna.
 There had not been any coinage in Sweden from about 1030 to 1150, when minting once again started in Lödöse.
-King Canute supported the initiative and issued royal coins after c.
+King Knut supported the initiative and issued royal coins after c.
 1180 with the inscription KANVTVS REX or KANVTVS.
-The coins are of German type, and minting may be connected to Canute's relationship with North Germany.
+The coins are of German type, and minting may be connected to Knut's relationship with North Germany.
 Some time before 1180 he concluded a commercial treaty with Henry the Lion of Saxony.
 It is the first such treaty in Swedish history and may indicate the emergence of towns.
 He also sent three envoys to Henry II of England in c.
 1185 and received pieces of armour in return.